jingidy/twi-light/README.md

     - [ ] Handle error cases
     - [ ] Handle network failures
 - UI Improvements
-  - [ ] Improve the user interface and theme the app to feel "twitter branded"
+  - [x] Improve the user interface and theme the app to feel "twitter branded" (or not)

 # Walkthrough of All User Stories